 We can help develop your succession plan in a way that is consistent with your specific corporate structure and industry.
 Services include:

 - Retention planning, which keeps business assets within the family

 - Buy-sell retention planning, which allows shareholders a greater role in the retention of assets

 - Drafting documents and procedures

 Plans must be properly drafted to be effective, and doing that requires extensive legal knowledge.
-Hart & David provides skilled legal advising to leaders and businesses when developing their executive succession plans.
+Hart David Carson provides skilled legal advising to leaders and businesses when developing their executive succession plans.
 For a free consultation, contact us today.